Table support in RCSS is similar to that of the CSS tables specification. There are some enhancements and differences, the main ones being as follows.

 Table width algorithm

-The table width is the sum of all table columns and the horizontal table spacing, such as column-gap, column margins, and table padding.
+The table width is the sum of all table columns and the horizontal table spacing, including column-gap, column margins, and table padding.

 The width of table columns are defined entirely by the width specified on column elements and/or the cells of the first row.
 In the following, columns mean any of the aforementioned elements.